ASPNET-CORE-INTERNSHIP/ASPNET-CORE-RADAR/README.md

 - UserRegister asks  for username, mail and password.
 - UserProfile is a restricted page.
 When user clicks on profile menu on the home page, isAuthenticated Aspect checks whether the current user is logged in.
 If there is an active cookie, user is admitted.
 Otherwise, an exception is thrown out.
 - UserList requires both isAuthenticated and isAuthorization aspects.
 Former checks whether the user is logged in while the latter requires admin type user rule.
 If the requirements are fulfilled, name, mail address and session information for each of users are displayed.
+- UserEdit can be accessed only by logged in admin users similar to UserList.
+This page allows to update the roles of the selected users.

 ## Necessary Programs/Libraries